 A right-of-occupancy home is a home for which you first pay a right-of-occupancy payment.
 You will also pay a certain amount for housing each month as a charge for use (käyttövastike).
 The right-of-occupancy payment is approximately 15 per cent of the price of the home.
 The amount of the charge for use varies according to the home and its location.

-Right-of-occupancy homes are available in the biggest municipalities.
-If you want a right-of-occupancy home, you need to get a queue number from the housing office of the municipality.
-You can get queue numbers from several municipalities.
+Right-of-occupancy homes are available in the largest municipalities.
+If you want to apply for a right-of-occupancy home, you need a queue number for your application.
+You can apply for a number on the ARA website.

 If the right-of-occupancy home was not constructed with a state subsidy, the building owner can choose the occupants him/herself.
 If the state funded the construction of the home, there are various criteria for occupants, such as age and assets.